Current Issues

 Given the importance of the U.S. market for Canadian canola, increased protectionism, the threat of tariffs, and a Canada-U.S.-Mexico Agreement review set to occur in 2026, CCGA is prioritizing building new and leveraging existing critical trade relations to maintain our market presence in the U.S. One example is our recent attendance at SARL.

-Updated February 21, 2025
+Updated April 2025

-2. China's Anti-Dumping Investigation
+China’s Anti-discriminatory Investigation

-In September, China’s Ministry of Commerce (MOFCOM) initiated an anti-dumping investigation regarding Canadian canola seed.
+In September, MOFCOM initiated an anti-dumping investigation regarding Canadian canola seed.
 CCGA is a registered participant in the investigation, providing an aggregate perspective of canola farming in Canada.
 We continue to monitor all aspects of the situation closely and are in regular contact with fellow stakeholders and government to highlight the importance of stable market access for canola farmers.

 This page will be updated as new information becomes available.